 - settles his or her future medical care with a lump sum payment

-A lump sum settlement of future medical care in California workers’ compensation is done through a form called a Compromise and Release.
+A lump-sum settlement of future medical care in workers’ compensation cases is done through a form called a Compromise and Release.

 A WCMSA is calculated by: